New Jersey Car Insurance Minimums 2026: What the 35/70/25 Requirement Means for You

 New Jersey's car insurance landscape changed significantly on January 1, 2026, when the state's new 35/70/25 minimum coverage requirement took full effect — replacing limits that many experts considered dangerously outdated.
 This is the second and final phase of a law passed in 2022, completing a journey that started with the old 15/30/5 minimums that had been in place for years.

 Whether you're a long-time NJ driver or newly registered in the state, understanding these changes is essential.
-In this guide, you'll learn exactly what the new numbers mean, why New Jersey made the change, how it affects your current policy and premium, what happens if you fall short of the new requirements, and — importantly — whether the new minimums are actually enough to protect you financially.
+In this guide, you'll learn exactly what the new numbers mean, what NJ drivers are actually paying in 2026, how the mandate affects your premium, what happens if you fall short of the new requirements, and — importantly — whether the new minimums are actually enough to protect you financially.

 Key Pinch Points